-Can I Get a Workers’ Compensation Settlement after a Loved One’s Death?
+Can You Get a Workers’ Compensation Settlement after a Loved One’s Death?

 According to the AFL-CIO, about 150 people die each year in the United States from hazardous work conditions.